DevMountain/html-layout/README.md

 ### Solution

+* html solution
+* css solution

 ## Second

-## Setup

-* Create a html file name `index.html` inside of the 'second' folder.
-* Create css file named `style.css` inside of the 'second' folder.

 ### Directions

 Below are the very broad directions to finishing the 'second' clone.
 If you need more guidance there is a 'Follow Along' section right below these directions that will be a little more in dept. Have Fun!

 * Open 'second' folder.
+* Create a html file name `index.html` inside of the 'second' folder.
+* Create css file named `style.css` inside of the 'second' folder.
 * Create the boiler plate in the index.html file you created during setup.
 * Link the style.css file you created during setup in your index.html file.
 * Create a HTML structure using semantic elements.